geopython/pywps/docs/extensions.rst

 PyWPS has extensions to enhance its usability in special uses cases, for example to run Web Processing Services at High Performance Compute (HPC) centers.
-These extension are disabled by default.
+These extensions are disabled by default.
 They need a modified configuration and have additional software packages.
-Some extensions are:
+The extensions are:

 * Using batch job schedulers (distributed resource management) at HPC compute centers.